downey205/alineR/README.md

 # alineR: An R package for feature-weighted linguistic distances

 The alineR R package enables calculation of quantitative phonetic distance measurments.
 It uses Grzegorz Kondrak's _aline_ algorithm (written in C) to generate a phonetic feature-based word similarity score.
 The alineR package provides convenience functions for analyzing vectors of words using default and user-specified feature weights.
 Advanced functions enable optimization of feature weights for a given dataset using a neural network.
-Package is described in "alineR: an R Package for Optimizing Feature-Weighted Alignments and Linguistic Distances" in The R Journal (2017) <http://doi.org/10.32614/RJ-2017-005>
+The package is described in "alineR: an R Package for Optimizing Feature-Weighted Alignments and Linguistic Distances" in The R Journal (2017) <http://doi.org/10.32614/RJ-2017-005>

 Version: 2.0
 Published: 9 Jan 2024